 Iceland is one of the most beautiful countries in the world.
 The stunning landscapes are practically wild and look almost unreal.
 Hollywood and other centers of the film and TV industry have taken note of the many parts of the country that look like something from another world.
-In 2017 Iceland’s spouting geysers, crackling lava fields, soothing geothermal baths, bubbling hot springs, epic waterfalls, majestic fjords, midnight-black sand beaches won an award for the most beautiful filming location.
+In 2017 Iceland’s spouting geysers, crackling lava fields, soothing geothermal baths, bubbling hot springs, breathtaking waterfalls, majestic fjords, and midnight-black beaches won an award for the most beautiful filming location.
 Mother nature’s most unique creations are the reason are so many movies and TV shows filmed in Iceland.
 The small island nation’s combination of many different landscapes makes it the perfect backdrop for filming scenes from various places on earth and beyond.

 Games of Thrones (2011-2019)

 This popular series is known for its sweeping landscapes and many wonder exactly where Game of Thrones is filmed.
-The series uses Icelandic landscapes as a location quite frequently.
+The series uses Icelandic scenery as a location quite frequently.
 In fact, all of the scenes that take place north of the Wall used Iceland as their filming location.
 There are even Game of Thrones tours in Iceland.
 Watch out for those wildlings!
 Many of the scenes with Arya Stark and the Hound wandering took place here in Iceland.

 Justice League (2017)